search

 Creating a Shopify-linked workbook

 To get going, click on the Add Workbook button on your Mixtable dashboard.
 In the dialog that opens you will be presented with two options.
-You can start with a Blank Workbook, or with a Starter Shopify Workbook.
+You can start with a Blank Workbook, or with a Template Shopify Workbook.

 The Blank Workbook options creates a blank, Excel-like new workbook with a blank worksheet in it.
 If you go down this route you can then add Shopify data-linked worksheets for the data you need as outlined below.